Terrence Metz: Keynote Speaker and Moderator

-As an undergraduate of Northwestern University (Evanston, IL) and MBA graduate from NWU’s Kellogg School of Management, his professional experience has focused on process improvement and product innovation.
+With a Baccalaureate in Science from Northwestern University (Evanston, IL) and an MBA from NWU’s Kellogg School of Management, his professional experience has focused on process innovation, idea management, and product development.
 Terrence has a P&L background in capital goods markets with highly engineered-products and services (eg, Honeywell).
-In addition to his book, Change or Die: A Business Process Improvement Manual, he earned his Six Sigma Green Belt from Motorola University and built a quantitative SWOT technique that is now used worldwide by Fortune 1000 companies and in all of the MG RUSH Professional Facilitation curriculum.

 As a keynote speaker for IBAA, PMI, and others, Terrence provides compelling instruction on HOW to think, not WHAT to think.
 Effective leadership thinking is emphasized before an interactive demonstration of facilitation begins.
 Consciousness alignment with an organization’s holarchy of purpose, scope, and objectives are explained.
 They form the groundwork for effective facilitation in modern cultural environments subjected to constant change.